j-tenny/pyrothermel/README.md

 # Pyrothermel
-Model fire rate of spread, fire intensity, tree mortality, and more for surface fires and crown fires using the extended Rothermel model.
-Pyrothermel provides a Python interface to the same C++ code that underlies [Behave](https://github.com/firelab/behave), Flammap, and other software tools maintained by the Missoula Fire Lab*.
+Model fire rate of spread, intensity, and more for surface fires and crown fires using the extended Rothermel model.
+Pyrothermel provides a Python interface to the C++ code that underlies [Behave](https://github.com/firelab/behave), Flammap, and other software tools maintained by the Missoula Fire Lab*.

 Please submit bugs and feature requests as Github issues.
-Expect significant API changes in early versions of this package.
+Note, there may be some API changes in early versions of this package.

 *Pyrothermel and its authors are not associated with the Missoula Fire Lab or the US Government.

 ## Dependencies
 - Python >= 3.8
 - setuptools
-- A C++ compiler (tested with Visual Studio 2022 and gcc)
+- A C++ compiler
+The C++ compilers used for testing were Visual Studio 2022 and gcc for WSL.
+A compiler is not needed if you are using Windows, Python version 12, and amd64 processor architecture.

 ## Quick Install
 ```bash